mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.1/index.md

 ### Ability to add catalog applications

 With this release, you can now add catalog applications to your Kommander instances.
-The following applications are provided for you:
+Currently, we provide the following operator applications that are workspace-scoped:

-* Kafka
+* Kafka operator
-* Spark
+* Spark operator
-* Zookeeper
+* Zookeeper operator

-For more information, see the catalog application documentation.
+For more information, see [DKP catalog applications](../../workspaces/applications/catalog-applications/dkp-applications/).

 ## Fixes and Improvements

-- Fixed an issue where the 'dkp delete' command could fail with a SIGSEGV when attempting to delete a DKP cluster from AWS where you have permanent credentials.
+- Fixed an issue where the `dkp delete` command could fail with a SIGSEGV when attempting to delete a DKP cluster from AWS where you have permanent credentials.
 (COPS-7109)
 - Fixed an issue where the AWS `--region` or Azure `--location` installer flags were not being enforced in the target cluster.
 (COPS-7101)
 - Corrected an issue where the `PreprovisionedInventory` object and SSH key secret were not moved to the target cluster when making the cluster self-managing.(COPS-7079)